wlandau/crew/README.md

     <https://www.tidyverse.org/blog/2019/09/callr-task-q/>, show how to
     create an efficient multi-process task queue using [`callr::r_session`](https://callr.r-lib.org/reference/r_session.html).
-    The goal of `crew` is to extend this idea to different worker types, such as [Amazon Web Services (AWS)
+    The goal of `crew` is to eventually extend this idea to different worker types, such as [Amazon Web Services (AWS) Batch](https://aws.amazon.com/batch/) jobs.
-    Batch](https://aws.amazon.com/batch/) jobs.
 -   [`rrq`](https://mrc-ide.github.io/rrq/): an R-focused task queue
     built on Redis, successor of